DataDog/integrations-core/istio/README.md

    Istio mesh metrics are now only available from `istio-proxy` containers which are supported out-of-the-box via autodiscovery, see [`istio.d/auto_conf.yaml`][9].

 #### OpenMetrics V2 vs OpenMetrics V1
-Setting `use_openmetrics` to `true` uses the OpenMetrics V2 implementation of the check.
+Enabling the `use_openmetrics` configuration option, the Istio integration will use the OpenMetrics V2 implementation of the check.

-This change is the default option as of Agent 7.33.x.
-However, setting `use_openmetrics: false` returns to the OpenMetrics V1 implementation.
-For more information, see [the GitHub Pull Request for the change][23].
+Disable `use_openmetrics` configuration option to utilize the OpenMetrics V1 implementation.

-The main differences between OpenMetrics V1 and OpenMetrics V2 are the metrics that are changed.
-All `*.count` and `*.sum` have changed type from `gauge` to `monotonic_count`.
+In OpenMetrics V2, metrics are submitted more accurately by default and behave closer to Prometheus metric types.
+For example, prometheus metrics ending in  `_count` and `_sum` are now submitted as `monotonic_count` by default.
 The following metrics are new in OpenMetrics V2:

 ```shell